dhinojosa/scala-implicits-katacoda/05_scala_identifying_implicits/step6.md

 `scala -cp target com.xyzcorp.MyApp`{{execute}}

-Notice above, that we encased two `implicit`s in an `object` with an arbitrary name called `Predef3`, this allows us to select a recipes for our scope.
+Notice above, that we encased two `implicit`s definitions in an `object` with an arbitrary name called `Predef3`, this allows us to select one recipe for our scope, `teamsSortedByCity`.